tannerkrewson/lansite/README.md

 * Attendees can read messages, vote in polls, and find people to play games with
 * Find the Steam profiles of other attendees using the sidebar
 * Request to post messages or votes using the buttons in the sidebar
-* Find an opponent to play [an in-browser Connect 4 game](https://github.com/kevers429/connect4) designed by myself and [kevers429](https://github.com/kevers429/)
+* Find an opponent to play [an in-browser Connect 4 game](https://github.com/kevin-shannon/connect4) designed by myself and [Kevin Shannon](https://github.com/kevin-shannon)

 #### For the Admins:
 * Easy to install, configure and launch